 Choosing a psychology program, especially with the many options available, can present quite a challenge.
 The following guide to psychology programs in Mississippi, which provides essential information on undergraduate and graduate psychology programs in the state, is designed to make your decision easier.
 Programs in Mississippi allow students to concentrate in such areas as general psychology, counseling psychology, and experimental psychology.
-In addition to the programs in Mississippi, online universities allow students the flexibility and convenience of earning a bachelor’s degree or a master’s degree in psychology entirely online.
+Some universities allow students the flexibility and convenience of earning a bachelor’s degree or a master’s degree in psychology entirely online.

-- There are 22 colleges and universities with psychology degree programs in Mississippi.
+- There are 20 not-for-profit colleges and universities with psychology degree programs in Mississippi.1

-- 5 schools provide a master’s or advanced degree in psychology.1
+- 6 schools offer a master’s or advanced degree in psychology.1

-Continue reading the following profiles of several popular undergraduate and graduate psychology programs offered at some of Mississippi’s top universities.
+Continue reading to find additional information about your options, including profiles of several popular undergraduate and graduate psychology programs offered at Mississippi’s top universities.

 Mississippi State University